 Just over a year later at the Canterbury Sessions of 22nd July, 1600, Alice Godden, widow, of Nonington, was licenced to run an alehouse with £.10.00 sureties from James Castle and Anthony Wythers, both yeoman of Nonington.
 Presumably the alehouse licenced was “The White Horse” next to St. Mary’s Church in what was then called Church Street [now Pinner’s Lane].
+Possibly Alice took over the premises from the above mentioned Edward Willsfred.

 Alice Deale had been baptized at Nonington on January 11th 1542 (1543), and married William Goodin at Nonington on September 8, 1561.
 Her husband was buried at St. Mary’s Church, Nonington on January 30th 1591 (1592).